geo-fluid-dynamics/sapphire/README.md

-Sapphire is an engine for constructing PDE-based simulations discretized in space with mixed finite element using [Firedrake](https://www.firedrakeproject.org/) and in time with finite differences.
+Sapphire (memnonically: Simulations automatically programmed with [Firedrake](https://www.firedrakeproject.org/)) is an engine for constructing PDE-based simulations discretized in space with mixed finite elements and in time with finite differences.